-Persuasion is the art of convincing someone to see something as you do, and in a way that makes them want to take action.
+Persuasion is the art of convincing someone to see something as you do—in a way that makes them want to act.

-In business, persuasion is a valuable skill that helps advance ideas and get things done.
+In the professional world, persuasion is what advances ideas and gets work done.
 The notion that “great ideas sell themselves” is wishful thinking.
-Great ideas need persuasive expression.
+Even iPhone-level ideas need persuasive expression.

 As with any effective message, persuasive communication requires planning.
-In Chapter 3 we introduced the acronym for planning your message:
+Chapter 1 discussed the two fundamental components of a plan:

 Section OnePersuade with Purpose

-Before composing a persuasive message, write a simple, one-sentence purpose statement.
-The first two columns of Figure 10.1 provide some examples of audiences and purpose statements for common situations that require persuasion.
+Try writing a simple, one-sentence CTA.
+The first two columns of Figure 8.1 provide examples of audiences and CTAs for common situations that require persuasion.